 No matter what misdemeanor charge or classification level you have received, contacting a Phoenix criminal defense attorney at Tyler Allen Law Firm should be your first course of action after being charged.

 We've got the experience you need to get the best outcome for your case.
-Contact us today at (602)456-0545.
+Contact us online or call us at (602)456-0545